 When WordPress is setup as a Multisite/network installation, the cron event process needs to be called for each individual site in the network.
 This can either be manually setup or solved using a simple script.
-This script was originally created by Bjørn Johansen.
-Note: if you still receive emails regarding […]
+The script below was originally created by Bjørn Johansen.
+Alternatively server-side cron can easily be […]

 There are several ways for replacing URLs when it comes to your site.
 But the simplest is using commands when you’re logged in via SSH.
 For WordPress sites we do have WP-CLI installed on all our servers which comes with a very handy command.
 You can find more information on […]

 To improve performance in Drupal, we recommend disabling the built-in cron system in Drupal and run cron on the server side instead.
 This will offload the website and may cause significant improvements to the TTFB (Time to first Byte).
 You may still receive email messages regarding cron jobs if an […]

 There are many plugins for wordpress that might seem good and useful, but many will cause problems.
 Here we look at which should be avoided.